Shekar-77/Vino-Search/README.md

 Once running, the local URL (usually http://127.0.0.1:7860) will be displayed in your terminal.

+Note: The first run of audio pipeline will take longer when compared to others this is because the whisper flow loaded weights are saved locally.
+This was added to check how it performs in production.

 💻 Code-Based Inference
 To run a sample inference directly through the script:
 Sample_VinoSearch_call.py